Godunov's scheme

-In numerical analysis and computational fluid dynamics, Godunov's scheme is a conservative numerical scheme, suggested by S. K. Godunov in 1959, for solving partial differential equations.
-One can think of this method as a conservative finite-volume method which solves exact, or approximate Riemann problems at each inter-cell boundary.
+In numerical analysis and computational fluid dynamics, Godunov's scheme is a conservative numerical scheme, suggested by Sergei Godunov in 1959, for solving partial differential equations.
+One can think of this method as a conservative finite volume method which solves exact, or approximate Riemann problems at each inter-cell boundary.
 In its basic form, Godunov's method is first order accurate in both space and time, yet can be used as a base scheme for developing higher-order methods.